The-AI-Alliance/analytics/README.md

 ### 💡 4.
 Participant Insights
 - Analyzes participant behavior, preferences, and patterns.
-- Aids in audience segmentation and personalized marketing.
+- Aids in project segmentation and marketing.

 ### 🚀 5.
 Competitive Advantage
 - Provides insights into production and consumption trends and competitors.